dewarim/cinnamon/docs/install/v2/server/build.md

-# Installation from source: Cinnamon server 2
+# Build Cinnamon server from source

+(for version 2.x of the Cinnamon server)

 ## Dependencies